davegreen/PiCH/README.md

 At the moment, the web interface and the database both require manual setup.
 This needs a little linux knowledge to do, but isn't too difficult and will be done during the setup process at some point.

 The www files need setting up on a web server locally on the Pi, with PHP5.
-The database schema is included in the setup folder.
-This needs to be MySQL (or compatible) and is connected to by both PHP (in db.php) and python (in settings.py).
+The database schema is included in the setup folder (pich-structure.sql).
+This needs to be MySQL (or compatible) and is connected to by both PHP (db.php) and Python (settings.py).

 Thanks
 ---------------------